Granite Construction Incorporated research snapshot

 Trend-following setup

-Wait for GVA to reclaim and hold above $130 with above-average volume while quarterly results confirm the raised 2026 outlook, backlog growth, and margin stability.
+Wait for GVA to reclaim and hold above the 20-day moving average near $126 and then the 100-day and 50-day averages near $132 to $136 with rising volume, while quarterly results confirm the raised 2026 guidance and margin stability.

 Mean-reversion setup

-If GVA pulls back toward the $100 to $105 support zone without a project execution miss or funding cut, compare the entry price with the base scenario fair value.
+If GVA pulls back toward the $114 to $117 support zone without a funding cut or execution miss, compare the entry price with the base scenario fair value and the rising adjusted EPS path before acting.

-Do not treat the infrastructure narrative as a stand-alone margin of safety.
-Require evidence that backlog conversion, margins, and free cash flow are tracking the raised guidance.
+Do not treat the record CAP and infrastructure narrative as a stand-alone margin of safety.
+Require evidence that backlog conversion, margins, and free cash flow track the raised guidance, and keep a maximum loss rule because GAAP leverage and the convertible-note overhang can turn a support zone into a value trap.

 Fundamental monitor